 The biggest single risk when consuming any unregulated drug or psychedelic substance?
 Purity.
 Most recreational substances are sold underground, meaning that there is no regulation or quality testing available to consumers.
 It’s difficult to know what you’re actually buying or whether or not what you’re getting is pure and unadulterated.
 MDMA, for example, is often cut with amphetamines or other nefarious substances.
 So, when you’re Jedi flipping, you’re really consuming the original drugs, plus whatever adulterants are added.

 This is where testing kits come in.
 Test kits for MDMA and LSD can be purchased online, and they test for the most common adulterants added to street drugs.
 We love and trust the MDMA test kit and LSD test kit sold by nonprofit DanceSafe.
 However, it’s important to note that while these test kits are helpful and important, they are also not foolproof.
 If the MDMA or the LSD is cut with uncommon adulterants, they will not show up in a test.
 It’s not possible to test dried magic mushrooms.
 So, before consuming them, it’s worthwhile to spend some time researching to confirm the identity of the mushroom.
+The most common shrooms to consume are Psilocybe cubensis, but there are more than 180 different kinds of psilocybin-containing mushrooms.

 Keep Doses Low